North Sewer Service Area

 District Update

-Sewer smoke testing is underway in Sammamish's Yellow Lake and Laughing Jacobs neighborhoods.
+We have concluded sewer smoke testing for 2024.
 We use a harmless smoke injection process that gives us important information about the health of our sewer system with no threat to public safety.
 See smoke testing map below and link to learn more about this widely used technique.

 https://spwater.org/397/Sewer-Smoke-Testing